podium-lib/podium-lib.github.io/docs/api/podlet.md

 The value should be relative to the value set on the `pathname` argument.
-In other words if a podlet is mounted into an HTTP server at `/foo` and the manifest is at `/foo/component.json`, set pathname and manifest as follows:
+In other words if a podlet is mounted into an HTTP server at `/foo` and the manifest is at `/foo/component.json`, set the pathname and manifest as follows:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Express-->

 ```js
 const app = express();
 const podlet = new Podlet({